MathewHDYT/Unity-Audio-Manager/README.md

 ### Play Scheduled method
 **What it does:**
-Starts playing the sound at a given time on the absolute time line.
+Starts playing the sound after the given amount of time with additional buffer time to fetch the data from media.

 **How to call it:**
-SoundName in this case is the Name we have given the sound we want to play at the given time in our absolute time line which would be the 10 seconds we've defined.
+SoundName in this case is the Name we have given the sound we want to play after the given amount of time which would be the 10 seconds we've defined.

 ```csharp
 double time = 10d;